platformio/platformio-docs/projectconf/section_env_library.rst

 .. seealso::
     Please make sure to read :ref:`ldf` guide first.

-Library compatibility mode allows to control strictness of Library Dependency Finder.
+Library compatibility mode allows one to control strictness of Library Dependency Finder.
 More details :ref:`ldf_compat_mode`.

 By default, this value is set to ``lib_compat_mode = soft`` and means that LDF